Tony-Feng/iAnime/README.md

 # iAnime

-iAnime is a simple Android application for anime fans to collect and create their own favoured anime gallery.
-This application supports multi-language including English and Chinese.
+iAnime is an Android application for anime fans to create and customize their own anime gallery which collects a list of their favourite animes.
+This application supports multi-language which includes both English and Chinese versions.

-## Tech Stack

-This project uses MVVM as software architecture design pattern and designs aligned with a reactive and layered architecture.
+The whole project uses MVVM + Repository as software architecture design pattern and designs aligned with a reactive and layered architecture.

 ## Development setup